Installation

 7. Update GitIgnore

-Add the following line to your .gitignore
+Add the following line to your .gitignore file to exclude Hologram generated JavaScript bundles:

 # Hologram generated JavaScript bundles.